 Rosewood

-It’s commonly found in the states of Karnataka, Kerala, Orissa, and Tamil Nadu.
+It’s commonly found in Karnataka, Kerala, Orissa, and Tamil Nadu.
 Indian rosewood is a tree that produces rare timber.
-It refers to a variety of highly colored timbers, commonly brown with dark speckles.
+It refers to various highly colored timbers, commonly brown with dark speckles.

-Due to its durability, color, and capability to absorb polish, Indian rosewood is employed not only in the production of indoor furniture but also in the development of other important objects.
+Due to its durability, color, and capability to absorb polish, Indian rosewood is employed not only in producing indoor furniture but also in developing other important objects.

 It is also utilized in the manufacture of musical instruments like guitars and violins.
 It can also be sculpted into pens, chess parts, furniture, flooring, and many more.